Social Ecosystem Framework 2.0

 Social Ecosystem Model (SEM)

-This webpage explores the evolution of the Social Ecosystem Model (SEM), a theoretical framework designed to guide the creation of inclusive systems of vocational education and traininng and sustainable communities.
-The first iteration of the Model moves beyond a metaphorical use of ecological concepts to propose a theory-based social ecosystem approach to the development of place-based vocational education and training (VET).
-The 1.0 model connects the realms of 'Working, Living, and Learning' that link VET to the inclusive development of urban spaces.
-The 2.0 Model expands the focus to address complex global challenges of inequality and climate change, thus supporting the concept of the Just Transition.
+This webpage explores the evolution of the Social Ecosystem Model (SEM) to a wider Socio-Political Framework.
+SEM is a theoretical framework originally designed to guide the creation of inclusive systems of vocational education and training and sustainable communities.
+The first iteration of the Model moved beyond a metaphorical use of ecological concepts to propose a multi-level theory-based social ecosystem approach to conceptualise the development of place-based Vocational Education and Training (VET).
+The 1.0 model relates the realms of 'Working, Living, and Learning' that links VET to the inclusive development of urban spaces.
+The 2.0 Framework expands the multi-level spatial approach to include the political economy dimensions of verticalities, horizontalities and 45-degree mediation to address complex global challenges of inequality and climate change in support of progressive transitioning, including the fundamental concept of the Just Transition.

 Two phases of development - from SEM 1.0 to 2.0